iron-io/docs/_posts/2012-03-19-mq-platforms-cloudcontrol.md

 <div class="gray-box">
 {% highlight bash %}
-cctrlapp APP_NAME/DEP_NAME addon.upgrade iron_worker.PLAN_OLD iron_worker.PLAN_NEW
+cctrlapp APP_NAME/DEP_NAME addon.upgrade iron_mq.PLAN_OLD iron_mq.PLAN_NEW
 {% endhighlight %}
 </div>

 ### Downgrading Your Plan

 To downgrade your plan, you'll need to know your current plan and the identifier for the new plan.
-You can find the plan identifiers for IronWorker [here](https://www.cloudcontrol.com/add-ons/iron_worker).
+You can find the plan identifiers for IronMQ [here](https://www.cloudcontrol.com/add-ons/iron_mq).
 The plans and their restrictions are outlined on that page, as well.

-To downgrade your IronWorker plan, just run the following command.
+To downgrade your IronMQ plan, just run the following command.
 Replace
 <span class="fixed-width">APP_NAME</span> with your app ID and <span class="fixed-width">DEP_NAME</span>
 with your deployment ID. <span class="fixed-width">PLAN_OLD</span> and
 <span class="fixed-width">PLAN_NEW</span> are the plan IDs for the current and desired